woerheidej/Advanced_Epi_II_2024-25/L1/README.md

-This folder contain all relevant contents of lecture 1.
+This folder contains all relevant contents of lecture 1.